A call to arms: making the case for more reusable libraries

 Such an implementation within a monolithic (while modular) package would also be limited by the issue of the lack of interoperability.
-It is both in my interest as the developer and that of the greater community that any new methods I develop become accessible to the largest number of people.
+It is both in my interest as the developer and in that of the greater community that any new methods I develop become accessible to the largest number of people.
 An implementation tied to a given program package will only merit the users of that package, availing the method to users of other packages again requiring duplicated efforts in these other packages.

 Instead, a reusable open source implementation solves the problem once and for all, promoting easy adoption in all programs.
 This is my main motivation and rationale for pursuing new reusable libraries.
 Although I could keep working in the ways of old, I believe that the need to develop a new code also allows changing the modus operandi with little extra effort.
 I have also received enthusiastic feedback for this proposal from colleagues in industry: there is a significant unsatisfied need for reusable libraries in quantum chemistry.